Android 7.0 Nougat review: an Android version for Android fans

 There's way more exciting background stuff going on in Nougat than you see on the surface.

-There are some new visual features to be sure, with a redesigned Settings menu, recent apps list and notifications area, but there’s also more enhanced functionality and way more exciting background stuff going on in Nougat than you see on the surface.
+There are some new visual features to be sure, with a redesigned Settings menu and notifications area.
+But there’s also a lot more enhanced functionality and exciting background stuff going on in Nougat than you see on the surface.

 This section will be devoted almost entirely to Nougat’s multi-tasking and split screen functionality.
 These are arguably the biggest ticket items in Nougat and the ones that will rightfully garner the most attention – and likely cause the most confusion.
 That’s because as good as Google’s implementation of multi-window mode and other multi-tasking features in Nougat are, they are a little complicated and bound to leave more than a few people behind.